KhanhRomVN/DevTool/README.md

 ```

 This will:
-- Uninstall the package using pipx
+- Remove the auto-commit command
-- Remove the configuration directory
+- Delete the virtual environment
-- Clean up all tool files
+- Remove all tool files and configurations

 ## Security Note